Gscorreia89/pyChemometrics/docs/tutorial.rst

     - SSXcomp: The variance explained by the model in the fitting/training set.
 Calculated using the model residuals.
     - SSYcomp: The denominator for calculation of the Normalised DmodX score.
     The 'DA' subdictionary contains the classification metrics obtained by scoring the class predictions with the known truth.
-    - Balanced accuracy
+    - Balanced accuracy:
-    - F1 measure
+    - F1 measure:
-    - Precision
+    - Precision:
-    - Recall
+    - Recall:
-    - ROC curve
+    - ROC curve:
-    - AUC
+    - AUC:
-    - 01-Loss
+    - 01-Loss:
-    - MCC
+    - MCC:

 Performing model cross_validation using the :py:class:`~pyChemometrics.ChemometricsPLS.cross_validation()` method generates another dictionary atribute, cvParameters.
 These contain the mean and standard deviation values obtained